 What treatment options are available?

-Doctors usually treat a ruptured long head of biceps tendon without surgery.
-This is especially true for older individuals who can tolerate loss of arm strength or if the injury occurs in the nondominant arm.
+Doctors usually treat a ruptured long head of the biceps tendon without surgery.
+This is especially true for older individuals who can tolerate the loss of arm strength or if the injury occurs in the non-dominant arm.